ArNeo-VR/EDVA/README.md

 &nbsp;

 # EDVA Profile notes

-I'm trying to have
 The commands are as close to the ingame text/keybindings as in the game.
-In the FSS 'Target current signal' does as it says.
+In the FSS-mode 'Target current signal', 'enter hangar', 'return to surface' Those command does as it says.

 ### Commands text
 pulls = off :: recognition sometimes is a bit off.

 ### The 'Hangar' variable
 This variable gets set by the same command, if not set correctly it won't execute.
-Using 'enter hangar', 'return to surface' in the hangar is dependent on a variable 'hangar' Some other commands also use/set this variable.
+Using 'enter hangar', 'return to surface' in the hangar is dependent on a variable 'hangar'
+Some other commands also use/set this variable.
 To correct its value, Say 'Set hangar true' it sets the variable.

 ### Board ship (SRV)
 It is required to have the handbrakes enable while being under the ship to activate command.

 ### Panel Tabs
 The (left) external-panel is required to be on the first tab initialy, commands are referenced to start from that position.